About two months ago our beloved Turrican

 - Using Windows 7?
 Try installing SP1, if you haven't yet.

-- Reinstall Visual C++ Redistributable Packages for Visual Studio 2013 (or 2012 if using the legacy version), it may be faulty.
-For download links see the FAQ entry with missing MSVCP110.dll/MSVCP120.dll.
+- Reinstall Visual C++ Redistributable Packages, it may be faulty.
+For download links see the FAQ entry with missing MSVCP110.dll, MSVCP120.dll and MSVCP140.dll files.

 Open the registry editor and delete the following two registry keys: